Contai

-Contai, also known as Kanthi (/bn/), is a coastal and subdivisional city and a municipality in East Midnapore district, West Bengal, India.
+Contai, also known as Kanthi (ISO, /bn/), is a coastal and subdivisional city and a municipality in East Midnapore district, West Bengal, India.
 It is the headquarters of the Contai subdivision.

 Etymology

 In the 5th century, during the visit of Fa-Hien, Contai was uninhabited and had no name for the outside world.
 In Valentine's travelogue, a harbour, Petua by name, was mentioned.
 This harbour was on the bank of the river Rasulpur, a short distance from the Rasulpur estuary.
 Later the harbour was shifted to the present site of the Contai Town.
 However, it is said, the name of the abandoned port was retained for its new location, In foreigners tongue, Petua is said to have changed first to Cauntee and finally to Contai, whereas in local tongue it has changed to Kanthi (কাঁথি).

 According to the geologists, the present geographical dimension of Contai came into existence with the great natural disaster of the third century AD (flood), which created Chilka lake out of the Chilka Bay.
 Kanthi, that is Contai, means "sand-bound reefs" or sand walls.
 The name Contai may thus be an English expression of the local jargon meaning "sand heaps".

 But linguists raise serious doubts about such change of pronunciation.
 They offer other suggestions.
 Yogesh Chandra Sarkar thinks that the name Kanthi owes its origin to outstretched sand-dune, about 27 miles from Rasulpur estuary to Peeplipattan, that from the sea looked like a long wall or Kanth (কাঁথি) as it is called by local people.
 Some suggest that the name may originate from the custom of local people to build long walls or Kanths around their habitation in order to keep off wild beasts like buffaloes, tigers and rhinoceroses that were found in abundance then and these Kanths gave the place its name.